 Then, practice alone and with a friend.
 Not because you need to have it memorized word-for-word.
 You just need to be able to communicate the important bits when you’re nervous.

-Remember that “So, tell me about yourself…” is only a jumping off point for the conversation.
+Remember the question “So, tell me about yourself…” is only a jumping-off point for the conversation.
 You’ve been there, when you first meet someone at a party and you’re having trouble picking a topic to talk about.
-When you answer “So tell me about yourself…” you give the agent a few topics to pick from to make a connection.
+When you answer “So tell me about yourself…” you give the agent a few topics to pick from to get the conversation going.

 STEP 2: Put on your business hat!

 Remember this agent doesn’t make a dime until you do and no one likes working for free.